 Parallel NFS suffers delays due to Linux client work, 'monster' spec

 UCLA's Institute for Digital Research and Education once hoped storage systems supporting the long-promised parallel Network File System technology would be the answer to its bandwidth woes.
-But, in April 2011, the Institute gave up the wait and
+But, in April 2011, the Institute gave up the wait and purchased a proprietary system from Panasas Inc. to give its distributed scientific applications running on clustered servers the direct, parallel access to storage they needed.

 More than a year later, Scott Friedman, chief technologist at IDRE, said he still hasn't found a parallel NFS (pNFS)-based storage product that he would consider using, although a limited number do exist.
 Panasas postponed delivery of its pNFS support, and is now targeting early next year.
 IDRE's other main storage vendor, BlueArc, announced prior to its acquisition by Hitachi Data Systems (HDS) that it would make pNFS available this year.
 Instead, an HDS product marketing manager said the specification still needed work.
 More recently, HDS said only that pNFS is on its roadmap.